sethkrasnianski/docs/Reference/1.0/address/get-addresses.md

-company*optional* | String | The name of the company this address belongs to first_name*optional* | String | First name of the person this address belongs to last_name*optional* | String | Last name of the person this address belongs to email*optional* | String | The email address of the person this address belongs to phone*optional* | String | The telephone number of the person this address belongs to address_1*optional* | String | Address line 1 address_2*optional* | String | Address line 2
+company*optional* | String | The name of the company this address belongs to first_name*optional* | String | First name of the person this address belongs to last_name*optional* | String | Last name of the person this address belongs to phone*optional* | String | The telephone number of the person this address belongs to address_1*optional* | String | Address line 1 address_2*optional* | String | Address line 2